INGRID: an interactive grid generator for 2D edge plasma modeling

 \subsection{INGRID workflow}

 INGRID can be operated via GUI or utilizing the INGRID library directly in Python scripts.
 The GUI workflow highlights the interactive nature of INGRID by allowing users to visually inspect MHD equilibrium data, configure geometry, and refine parameter file values on the fly.
+Figure \ref{fig:ingrid_gui} shows the simple GUI with both MHD equilibrium data, and the corresponding grid plotted (text editor not pictured, see Appendix for parameter file).
 For both GUI operation and scripting with INGRID, the high-level INGRID workflow is: (i) Parameter file visualization and editing, (ii) Analysis of MHD equilibrium data and creation of Patch-Map, (iii) Patch-Map refinement and gridue export.

+INGRID internally handles step (ii) and leaves the user to with steps (i) and (iii).
+These steps are where the user is able to customize the Patch-Map and grid to meet their modeling needs.